 You’ve heard the nightmare stories about the pain of childbirth, and it scares you to death.
 Women expecting everywhere seek to find ways to ease the birthing experience.
 One way is laboring in water … maybe even a water birth.

-According to Amandine Bossy, certified doula at Mama Moon Birth Concierge in Nashville, full water birth experiences — not to be confused with hospital laboring tubs — are only available for home births and births at Baby+Co. in Nashville.
-They're not for everyone.
+According to Amandine Bossy, certified doula at Mama Moon Birth Concierge in Nashville, full water birth experiences — not to be confused with hospital laboring tubs — are only available for home births and births at Vanderbilt Birth Center in Nashville.
+They’re not for everyone.

 “If you’re being induced for any reason, have gestational diabetes not controlled by diet, or you have preeclampsia you will not be allowed to have a water birth,” adds Bossy.

-If floating in water during pregnancy has benefits, surely a water birth will too, right?
+If floating in water during pregnancy has benefits, surely laboring in water will too, right?